rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/tech-ref-info/check-types/host-info-check-type-ref.rst

      curl -H 'X-Auth-Token: <auth_token>' \
      -H 'X-Tenant-Id: \
      <tenant_id>'https://monitoring.api.rackspacecloud.com/v1.0/agents/<agent_id>/host_info/<hostinfo_type>

-For more information on how to work with checks using the Cloud Monitoring API, see the Checks section in the Cloud Monitoring Developer Guide.
+For more information on how to work with checks using the Rackspace Monitoring API, see the Checks section in the Rackspace Monitoring Developer Guide.
 For more information working with Hostinfo checks, see the Agent host information.